mbta/concentrate/ARCHITECTURE.md

 the Mergeable protocol.

 Filters implement the Filter behavior.
-Each one can modify or remove the provided struct, as well as maintain state during the filtering.
+Each one can modify or remove the provided struc.
 Some filters depend on outside data such as alerts or GTFS: those filters maintain external state and refer to it during the filtering.

+After the first pass of filtering, the data are grouped by their trip ID.
+This more closely matches the GTFS-RT format, by having a TripUpdate grouped with the VehiclePositions and StopTimeUpdates for that trip.

+The groups are then passed through modules implementing the GroupFilter behavior.
+These filters are more holistic, looking at the entire state of the trip to filter or adjust the group.

 ## Encoder

-The merged/filtered data is passed to the Encoder stages, one per file:
+The merged/filtered/grouped data are passed to the Encoder stages, one per file:

 * TripUpdates.pb
 * TripUpdates_enhanced.json
 * VehiclePositions.pb

-The encoders implement the Encoder protocol, and turn the list of structs into a binary.
+The encoders implement the Encoder protocol, and turn the list of groups into a binary.

 ## Sinks